DS 7.1.8

 Restore

 After you restore a replicated backend, replication brings it up to date with changes newer than the backup.
 Replication uses internal change log records to determine which changes to apply.
 This process happens even if you only have a single server that you configured for replication at setup time (by setting the replication port with the --replicationPort port option).
-To prevent replication from replaying changes newer than the backup you restore, see Restore to a Known State.
+To prevent replication from replaying changes newer than the backup you restore, refer to Disaster recovery.

 Replication purges internal change log records, however, to prevent the change log from growing indefinitely.
 Replication can only bring the backend up to date if the change log still includes the last change backed up.